What Is a Clinical Lab Technician? A Closer Look at the Pros Behind the Microscope

 Clinical lab technicians are also commonly known as medical lab technicians, clinical lab assistants, laboratory assistants or simply lab techs.
 Professionals in this role work in a lab to help study and test different samples—whether it’s blood, tissue, urine or other cellular matter.

 This is a great job for those who want to be involved in healthcare but aren’t as comfortable working with patients.
-There’s no worrying about running around the floor tending to every patient.
-As a clinical lab tech, you can concentrate on the task at hand to provide timely and accurate results that help doctors determine diagnoses and determine treatment plans.
+There’s no worrying about jumping from patient to patient and keeping up with their needs.
+As a clinical lab tech, you can concentrate on the task at hand to provide timely and accurate results that help doctors determine diagnoses and treatment plans.
 You will make a difference through your attention to detail and ability to help identify and report abnormalities and diseases.

 What does a clinical lab technician do?